A-jha/Computer-Networks/Chapter-1/Introduction_To_CN.md

 ## 1. Nodes

-A nodes caqn send or receive data.
+A nodes can send or receive data.

 - End Nodes (end devices)
 - Intermediary nodes.